 Peter Ramm is a poet and teacher who writes on the Gundungarra lands of the NSW Southern Highlands.
-He has recently published poems with Cordite, Westerly, The Rialto, Plumwood Mountain, Eureka Street Journal and the Red Room Company.
+His debut poetry collection Waterlines was released by Vagabond Press in 2022.
+His poetry has appeared in Cordite, Westerly, Mascara Literary Review, The Rialto, Plumwood Mountain, Live Encounters, Eureka Street and the Red Room Company.

-As an emerging poet, Peter won the Red Room Company’s 2017 and 2019 Poetry Object competitions.
-His poems have been anthologised in the SCWC Anthology Legacies (forthcoming in 2021), the Hunter Writer’s Centre Grieve Project and Red Room Company’s New Shoots Anthology.
+His poems have been anthologised in the SCWC Anthology Legacies and Mantle, the Hunter Writer’s Centre Grieve Anthology, Poetry for the Planet, Brushstrokes II, The Incompleteness Book II, Poems to Share II, and Red Room Company’s New Shoots Anthology.

 Peter graduated the University of Wollongong with a Bachelor of Arts (with Distinction) in History and English Literatures, and went on to complete a postgraduate Diploma of Education before beginning a career in teaching.